Do you need a change in your skincare routine?

 Step 1: Hydrate from the inside out

-Water becomes especially important when the weather heats up and you may find your water needs increasing.
+Water becomes especially important when the weather heats up and you may find that your water needs increase.

 Two litres of water per day is usually recommended, but when you’re out sweating in the sun, you’ll need to drink more to replace any lost fluids.

-Sufficient water intake is not just essential for your health, to prevent dehydration, it’s absolutely necessary for a healthy, dewy complexion.
-A lack of water will show up as dry, flaky skin, especially on the lips and an overall dull appearance.
+Sufficient water intake is not just essential to prevent dehydration, it’s absolutely necessary for a healthy, dewy complexion.
+A lack of water will show up as dry, flaky skin, especially on the lips, and an overall dull appearance.

-Our best tip is to keep a large water bottle with you and to take small sips throughout your day.
+Our top tip is to keep a large water bottle with you and to take small sips throughout your day.

 Step 2: Make sunscreen a staple in your skincare routine